columbus-elst-connection/l-system-workshop/book/src/parser/combinators.md

 If you squint hard you can find our explanation of the phenomenon for parser in the description.

-So the next few chapters will concentrate on the descriptio of various combinators.
+So the next few chapters will concentrate on the description of various combinators.

 [pattern]: https://wiki.haskell.org/Combinator_pattern